Sign Up

 According to Gartner, organizations with mature IAM programs experience 50% fewer security incidents related to access control.

 SOC 2, ISO 27001, HIPAA, GDPR, and industry-specific regulations all require demonstrable access controls.
-Auditors want evidence that:
+Auditors want evidence that access is granted based on least privilege, permissions are reviewed regularly, terminated users are deprovisioned promptly, and privileged access is monitored and logged.

 Modern identity and access management tools must generate audit-ready reports that prove compliance across all connected systems.